Travel.State.Gov > International Travel > Country Information > Democratic Republic of the Congo International Travel Information

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.

-Exit Permits for Adopted Children: U.S. adoptive families of Congolese children are cautioned that attempting to circumvent the exit permit suspension could have severe consequences.
+International Adoption: Intercountry adoption of Congolese children is illegal in the DRC and there are no legal means for an adopted child to depart the country.
+U.S. adoptive families of Congolese children are cautioned that attempting to circumvent the law could have severe consequences.

 Photography: It is illegal to take pictures of government buildings, military installations, and along border areas.
 You could be fined, have your photographic equipment confiscated, or be detained or arrested.
 Do not take photos of Congolese without permission.